Teddy34/gatsby-blog/blog/2019-09-14/index.md

 Although it's not mandatory to use pure functions, they provide a lot of benefits.
 First, it's more testable and reusable but it also enables things like memoization to boost performance.

-In our codebase, most of our redux selectors and data structure manipulation are built using flow.
+In our codebase, most of our redux selectors and data structure manipulation are built using `flow`.
 Every time an operation is expensive, the resulting function is wrapped with caching (using Lodash's memoize, redux's reselect or react memoization tools).

 #### negate & friends